 Fast forward to today, and Biyela is a pioneering figure as the country’s first black female winemaker.
 Born in a small village almost 1,000 miles east of the Western Cape Winelands—where she creates her wines today—Biyela got a winemaking scholarship that changed her life.
 Armed with a degree in oenology from Stellenbosch University, she’s gone on to produce award-winning bottles as resident winemaker of the Stellekaya winery in South Africa’s Cape Winelands.
 She’s also deepened her knowledge of wine by working harvests and collaborating with fellow winemakers in the United States and Europe.

-Now Biyela is taking her ambition to the next level and has launched her own company, Aslina, which will produce four wines from the grapes of Cape Winelands farmers: a chardonnay, a sauvignon blanc, a cabernet sauvignon, and a bordeaux blend.
-She expects them to be available in South Africa later this year.
+Now Biyela is taking her ambition to the next level and has launched her own company, Aslina, which produces four wines from the grapes of Cape Winelands farmers: a chardonnay, a sauvignon blanc, a cabernet sauvignon, and a bordeaux blend.

 Biyela tells AFAR how she got her start in wine—and explains why the picturesque Cape Winelands are worth a special trip to South Africa.